Notifications Send Blaster

 - attributes — Hash of base attributes applied with each notification (e.g.

 job_id,content_post_id,content_text).
 Pass as a query string; see this Stack Overflow note on format.
-Example:attributes[job_id]=123&attributes[posting_id]=456producesattributes: { job_id: 123, posting_id: 456 }.
+Example:attributes[job_id]=123&attributes[posting_id]=456producesattributes: { job_id: 123, posting_id: 456 }. - channels_filter — Optional list of channels to scope the blast to a subset of channels enabled in the config.
+Values:

 CONFIRM and dry run